About ARPA & the PVD Rescue Plan

 On March 11, 2021, President Biden signed the American Rescue Plan Act (ARPA) of 2021 into law to bring direct and immediate relief to families and workers.
 The act provides $350 billion in funding to states, counties, municipalities and other governmental units across the country.
 These funds-Coronavirus State and Local Fiscal Recovery Funds (SLFRF)- are to be used by state and local governments to address the devastating public health and economic impacts of the COVID-19 pandemic.

-These funds are distributed in two parts, the first part was delivered in May of 2021, and the second part is expected to be delivered in May of 2022.
+These funds were distributed in two parts.
+The first part was delivered in May 2021, and the second part was delivered in June 2022.

 The Providence Rescue Plan is the City of Providence’s plan to spend its allocation of ARPA funds, a combination of city and county funds totaling $166 million.